-During the formation of gametes (eggs and sperm in people in pigeons), chromosomes go through a process called homologous recombination.
+During the formation of gametes (eggs and sperm in people and pigeons), chromosomes go through a process called homologous recombination.

 First, the cell makes an identical copy of each chromosome.
 Identical copies are called sister chromatids, and they remain attached to one another for now.